UW-INFO442-AU23/unicycle/README.md

 - A **Garbage Disposal Bank** page that empowers users with comprehensive information about waste classification with search and filter functions.
 - A page for **UW event sign-up** form that aims to empower users to engage in community-based waste management events.
 - An **Interactive navigation bar** that allows users to switch back and forth between different pages.
--  **Multilanguage toggle** that allows users to switch different languages.
+-  **Multilanguage Dropdown** that allows users to switch different languages.

 ## User Personas:
-The two user personas we used when designing our product can be found here. （单独上传文件链接到GitHub中文件的部分, 不会的话见：https://code.visualstudio.com/docs/languages/markdown）示例：[here](https://github.com/UW-INFO442-SP23/breakfast-club/blob/main/NourishedKingsPersonas.pdf)
+The two user personas we used when designing our product can be found [here](https://github.com/UW-INFO442-AU23/unicycle/blob/main/Personas%20%26%20Testing%20Protocol/INFO%20442_User%20Persona.pdf).

-## Testing protocol（单独放一个名字叫做testing-protocol.md的文件里）
+## Testing protocol
-Here is the testing protocol for our MVP. （单独上传文件链接到GitHub中文件的部分, 不会的话见：https://code.visualstudio.com/docs/languages/markdown）示例：[here](https://github.com/UW-INFO442-SP23/breakfast-club/blob/main/NourishedKingsPersonas.pdf)
+[Here](https://github.com/UW-INFO442-AU23/unicycle/blob/main/Personas%20%26%20Testing%20Protocol/Testing_protocol.md) is the testing protocol for our MVP.

 ## Development Instruction: